By: Kendall Jones on July 15th, 2022

 Rising material and labor costs combined with increased project complexity and shorter timelines has resulted in razor-thin profit margins for companies that don’t understand their actual project costs, including job costs and overhead costs.
 Better knowledge and understanding of how much each job costs will lead to better estimates and higher profit margins.

 Play to Your Strengths

 What sets your company apart from your competition?
-Is it the quality of work, your ability to deliver projects on time and within budget, or expertise in a niche market?
+Is it the quality of work, your ability to deliver projects on time and within budget, or your expertise in a niche market?
 Are there certain types of projects or service areas that are more profitable for your company than others?
 If work starts to dry up, you’ll want to lean into the type of work that you excel at in order to weather the storm.

 Cut the Fat